VIKI-R: Coordinating Embodied Multi-Agent Cooperation via Reinforcement Learning: Experiments

 \subsection{Ablation Study}

+We conduct extensive ablation studies to understand the design choices in VIKI-R, covering reward shaping, model scaling, prompt variants, and comparisons with relevant baselines.
+Detailes are provided in Appendix~\ref{exp:add_ablation_study}.
+In this section, we highlight one instructive ablation on the step penalty.

-Tab.~\ref{tab:ablation} demonstrates the impact of step penalty.
-By incorporating a constraint-based penalty, VIKI-R achieves improvements by $39.7\%$ and $88.0\%$ in the accuracy of out-of-domain and in-domain tasks, respectively.
-These results underscore the effectiveness of the step penalty in generalization and execution accuracy.
-Besides, the steps of action length is reduced by an average of $1.92$ steps, highlighting the critical role of penalizing unnecessary steps to enforce concise planning.
+Tab.~\ref{tab:ablation} demonstrates the impact of introducing a constraint-based step penalty.
+With the step penalty enabled, VIKI-R improves accuracy by $39.7\%$ and $88.0\%$ on out-of-domain and in-domain tasks, indicating substantially better generalization and execution correctness.
+Meanwhile, the average action length decreases by $1.92$ steps, showing that penalizing unnecessary steps effectively encourages concise plans.
 Overall, the step penalty promotes more transferable and efficient planning strategies.